unnamed/commons/docs/validation.md

 ```

 In this case, the error was not reported from the beginning, it was reported later.
 In this case, you would be seeing
-the exception's stacktrace, checking on which line it failed, which variable could be null, checking on which line this
+the exception's stack-trace, checking on which line it failed, which variable could be null, checking on which line this
 variable was created, etc.

 With a fail-fast method: